JacobRothDevelopment/Phapi/README.md

           using optional variables allow you to perform a mapping where `/v1/default/idGet/123` and `/v1/default/idGet/` both map to `DefaultController->IdGet($id)` where the latter simply passes `null` as `$id`

-    - `HttpMethods` allows you to limit the Http Method used in the Route.
+    - `HttpMethods` allows you to limit the Http request methods used in the Route.

-      - Eg. if you want to limit the Route `/v1/{controller}/{action}` to only GET and POST, you'd use `[HttpMethod::Get, HttpMethod::Post]`
+      - If you want to limit the Route `/v1/{controller}/{action}` to only GET and POST requests, you'd use

+        ```php
+        [HttpMethod::Get, HttpMethod::Post]
+        ```

-      - The default value, `null`, behaves the same as `HttpMethod::All`.
+      - The default value, `null`, behaves the same as

+        ```php
+        HttpMethod::All
+        ```

-    - `Namespace` allows you to map inputs to Controllers only in a certain namespace.
+    - `Namespace` allows you to map requests to Controllers that are in the given namespace.
 If your Controller classes are not in a namespace, this is to be left blank

-      - For example, with the following route
+      - For example, given the following Route

         ```php
         $Routes->Add(new Route(